 Create a regular OKR tracking cadence with check-in meetings

-OKR check-ins are vital when tracking OKRs, ensuring timely feedback and consistent goal progress.
+OKR check-ins are vital when assessing your OKR performance, ensuring timely feedback and consistent goal progress.
 OKR check-ins consist of weekly meetings lasting 15-20 minutes, where teams:

 - Reflect on last week’s OKR progress and learnings